 Borrowers typically seek a hard money loan when they have a weak or little credit history, facing foreclosure, unable to provide income verification, or need to close in a short amount of time, all of which would almost always disqualify a person’s candidacy for a traditional mortgage loan.

 If you need to purchase or borrow against a property you already own, that property’s collateral value is the first factor when a lender decides on approval.
-In a scenario where you have a foreclosure or other negative items on your credit report, a hard money loan can potentially leverage you out of these situations and increase you overall creditworthiness moving forward.
+In a scenario where you have a foreclosure or other negative items on your credit report, a hard money loan can potentially leverage you out of these situations and increase your overall creditworthiness moving forward.

 Most hard money lenders keep loan-to-value (LTV) ratios relatively low.
 Their maximum LTV ratio are commonly 50% to 60%, meaning they will lend 50%-60% of the property’s value.
 In a purchase, you will need to acquire the assets to cover the rest.
-With ratios this low, lenders know that if you were to default on payments and they are forced to take the property back, they are able to resell it at value and recover their money.
+With ratios this low, lenders know that if you were to default on payments and they are forced to take the property back, they can resell it at value and recover their money.